gitworkflows/meshplay/docs/pages/installation/eks.md

 {% capture code_content %}$ meshplayctl system start{% endcapture %}
 {% include code.html code=code_content %}

-If you encounter any authentication issues, you can use `meshplayctl system login`.
-For more information, click [here](/guides/meshplayctl/authenticate-with-meshplay-via-cli) to learn more.

 ## Installation: Using Helm

 For detailed instructions on installing Meshplay using Helm V3, please refer to the [Helm Installation](/installation/kubernetes/helm) guide.

-# Post-Installation Steps
+## Post-Installation Steps

-## Access Meshplay UI

-To access Meshplay's UI, please refer to the [instruction](/tasks/accessing-meshplay-ui) for detailed guidance.
+Optionally, you can verify the health of your Meshplay deployment, using <a href='/reference/meshplayctl/system/check'>meshplayctl system check</a>.

+You're ready to use Meshplay!
+Open your browser and navigate to the Meshplay UI.

+{% include_cached installation/accessing-meshplay-ui.md display-title="true" %}

 # Out-of-cluster Installation

-{% include alert.html title='Out-of-cluster EKS deployments not currently supported' type="warning" alert='Out-of-cluster support for EKS is still beta and on <a href="https://github.com/khulnasoft/meshplay/blob/master/ROADMAP.md">roadmap</a>.' %}
+{% include alert.html title='Out-of-cluster EKS deployments not currently supported' type="warning" alert='Out-of-cluster support for EKS is still beta and on <a href="https://github.com/meshplay/meshplay/blob/master/ROADMAP.md">roadmap</a>.' %}

 Install Meshplay on Docker (out-of-cluster) and connect it to your EKS cluster.